Jürgen Knoblich

-Jürgen Knoblich (born 1963 in Memmingen, Germany) is a German molecular biologist.
-Since 2018, he is Scientific Director of the Institute of Molecular Biotechnology (IMBA) of the Austrian Academy of Sciences in Vienna.
+Jürgen Arthur Knoblich (born 1963 in Memmingen, Germany) is a German molecular biologist.
+Since 2005, he is a Senior Group Leader at the Institute of Molecular Biotechnology (IMBA) of the Austrian Academy of Sciences in Vienna, where he acted as Interim Scientific Director from 2018 to 2024.

 Education and career

 Knoblich studied Biochemistry at the University of Tübingen and Molecular Biology at University College London.
 In 1989 he transferred to the Max Planck Institute for Developmental Biology in Tübingen, where he completed his doctoral thesis in 1994 on the role of Cyclin proteins in controlling cell cycle progression during development.
 In 1994 he became a postdoctoral researcher at the University of California, San Francisco, where he worked with Dr. Yuh Nung Jan until 1997.
 Upon his return to Europe he joined the Institute of Molecular Pathology (IMP) in Vienna, Austria as a group leader.
-In 2004, he moved to the newly founded Institute of Molecular Biotechnology (IMBA) in Vienna, where he was appointed deputy director in 2005 and became scientific director in 2018.
+In 2004, he moved to the newly founded Institute of Molecular Biotechnology (IMBA) in Vienna, where he was appointed deputy director in 2005 and acted as interim scientific director from 2018 to 2024.
 Both the IMP and the IMBA are members of the Vienna Biocenter.
 Since 2021 he is chair in Synthetic Biology at Medical University of Vienna.